crossfidev/Plexus-Pool/docs/releases/april-2019.rst

 default.

-Note that the branch `mainnet-snapshots` produces and requires a `tezos-node` directory with version 0.0.2 while a node from the branch `mainnet` requires version 0.0.1.
+Note that the branch `mainnet-snapshots` produces and requires a `mineplex-node` directory with version 0.0.2 while a node from the branch `mainnet` requires version 0.0.1.
 The two are incompatible and a node will refuse to start if given the wrong one.